cuongcodeF4/Expense-Management-Project/README.md

 # Expense Management Project

 A cross-platform solution for managing personal expenses, featuring both an Android mobile app and a web application.
 This project is designed to help users track, categorize, and analyze their expenses efficiently.
+This is a product from vibe coding :>

 ## Table of Contents
 - [Features](#features)
 - [Project Structure](#project-structure)